 The city is home of around 1,000 listed sites from the most significant European artistic periods, including some outstanding Classicist and special Hungarian Secession buildings.
 Indeed, the latter can only be seen here in Hungary.
 Must sees are the other Budapest UNESCO World Heritages: the Buda Castle (Budai vár), the Andrássy Avenue (Andrássy út) with its luxurious palaces and the Heroes' Square (Hősök tere) with its ceremonious atmosphere.

-Budapest is a real cultural center with several hundred museums and galleries, which in addition to artefacts of Hungarian history, art, and natural science, also exhibit numerous works of universal European and world culture.
+Budapest is a real cultural hub with several hundred museums and galleries, which in addition to artefacts of Hungarian history, art, and natural science, also exhibit numerous works of universal European and world culture.
 Entertainment is guaranteed in the 40 theatres, 7 concert halls, and 2 opera houses for those who love the performing arts.
 The choice multiplies in the summer thanks to the numerous open-air concerts and performances.

 INTRODUCING LAKE BALATON

-Whether it's peace and quiet you're after or a calendar full of things to see and do, Lake Balaton is here to satisfy your every need.
 Smooth waters and fresh wines, sand and surf, fishing and frolicking, splashing and sailing, concerts and clubs, partying and paddle boating, beach volleyball and biking, elegant castles and sleepy villages, beautiful landscapes and crystal clear air, Lake Balaton has it all.

 The volcanic slopes further west along the shore are the perfect terrain for refreshing white wines.
 Badacsony is a perfect spot for hiking, but a local myth makes it even more worthwhile for couples.
 If you and your loved one sit on the Rose Stone with your backs to the lake (it's hard to turn away from the view, we know), legend has it you'll be married within a year.
 Now that deserves a toast, right?
 Explore the many wine cellars and their fabulous wines and mouth watering dishes until you find your favourite one.
 Behind the basalt mountain of Badacsony you can find the fairytale valley called the Káli Basin.
 Visit its lovely quiet villages and move on to the mineral waters at Kékkút, source of Theodora Quelle waters.

-At the western peak of the lake, you won't only find the source of health in the largest natural medicinal thermal water lake in the world in Hévíz, but also one of the three largest baroque palaces of the country, the Festetics Palace in Keszthely.
+At the western peak of the lake, you won't only find the source of health in the world's largest natural medicinal thermal water lake in Hévíz, but also one of the three largest baroque palaces of the country, the Festetics Palace in Keszthely.
 If you like great contrasts, after the grandeur and elegance of the palace, don't miss out on the area's tiny jungle, the Little Balaton.
 It's paradise for endangered plants and for birds, with tens of thousands arriving as if for an annual convention at migration time.
 Patient birdwatchers have counted 250 species, of which 100 nest here and 27 are protected.

 The southern shores of Lake Balaton will lull you with their quiet charm.
-Small towns oozing character, living traditions of arts and crafts, spas and wineries,; exquisite castle hotels and the largest walnut plantation in Europe..
+Small towns oozing character, living traditions of arts and crafts, spas and wineries; exquisite castle hotels and the largest walnut plantation in Europe..
 But your trip to Lake Balaton won't be complete without visiting the party capital of the area, Siófok.
 After chilling out on one of the many lidos or practicing your wakeboarding moves on the silky smooth water during the day, this small town caters for all your partying needs with club complexes and beachside pubs where dancing on the tables is the norm, and everything in between.

 SPA CULTURE OF HUNGARY